hoangphanthai/Activity_Recognition_Modelling/README.md

 * After selecting **classifier(s)** and **Kfold** option, just click **Model fitting** button for running **Train_Valid_Test** phrase, the result will display in console, log into *“Experiment_Result.txt”* file in **csv_out** folder and update to Database (if the db tables are selected).

 * **Monitoring setting**: After fitting the model, user can view the Statistics and Monitoring metrics with the two buttons Statistics and Monitoring.
-These two buttons will be disabled if the checkbox in the Figure 2 is unchecked.
+These two buttons will be disabled if the checkbox in the Figure in 2.A. data import is unchecked.

 Because the statistics and monitoring metrics are generated under each classifier at a specific sampling rate and window size, user needs to choose these three options in the **Monitoring setting** section.
 It is **important** to select these options that fall into one combination of sampling rates and window sizes (types) selected previously.